-In our day job we deal with a lot of data and people / organisations/ companies who want to turn this data in to actionable insights.
+In our day job, we deal with a lot of data and people, organisations, and companies who want to turn this data into actionable insights.
 Inevitably this leads to a debate on how to run tests and prove results.

 Or in plain English: